QuinnFargen/DunderMifflin/README.md

 [Docker](https://www.docker.com/products/docker-desktop/) was used to host [Metabase](https://www.metabase.com) and [Nginx](https://hub.docker.com/r/jc21/nginx-proxy-manager) for developing reporting on [TheMichaelScottPaperCompany.org](https://themichaelscottpapercompany.org)<br>
 Please reach out to me if guest access is wanted to metabase or the active database.

+## Future Additions

+- Modify customer creation for returning customers.
+Currently random/new each order.
+- Replicate project using PostgreSQL instead of Azure/MSSQL.
+- Test out Apache Superset in addition to Metabase for a dashboard.
+- Add an OLAP layer with Apache Pinot or ClickHouse.